SummerMueller/2048/README.md

 ## Gameplay

 ### Overview
 If you're unfamiliar with how 2048 works, the environment is a 4x4 grid containing a total of 16 individual cells that may or may not contain numbers at a given time.
-A player wins when they achieve the 2048 block and lose if the board is full and there are no available moves left.
+A player wins when they achieve the 2048 block and loses if the board is full and there are no available moves left.
 ### Shifts
 The player interacts with the environment by using wasd commands to indicate a desired shift in that particular direction.
 For example, pressing 'a' will trigger a left shift.
 During a shift, all numbers are pushed toward the corresonding wall as far as they can move without crashing into one another.
 ### Merges